Syrian rebels make slow headway in south

 "They are not heavily armed, properly trained or equipped," said Ali Shukri, a retired Jordanian general, who argued also that rebels would need extensive training to use Western anti-tank or anti-aircraft weapons effectively even if they had them.

-He said two powerful armored divisions were among Syrian forces in the south, where the rebels are "not that strong".
+He said two powerful armoured divisions were among Syrian forces in the south, where the rebels are "not that strong".

 It is easier for insurgents elsewhere in Syria to get support via Turkey or Lebanon than in the south where the only borders are with Israel and Jordan, Shukri said.